Cystine: History

 Cystine was discovered in 1810 by the English chemist William Hyde Wollaston, who called it "cystic oxide".
 In 1833, the Swedish chemist Jöns Jacob Berzelius named the amino acid "cystine".
 The Norwegian chemist Christian J. Thaulow determined, in 1838, the empirical formula of cystine.
 In 1884, the German chemist Eugen Baumann found that when cystine was treated with a reducing agent, cystine revealed itself to be a dimer of a monomer which he named "cysteïne".
 In 1899, cystine was first isolated from protein (horn tissue) by the Swedish chemist Karl A. H. Mörner (1855-1917).
 The chemical structure of cystine was determined by synthesis in 1903 by the German chemist Emil Erlenmeyer.

+The history of cystine and cysteine is complicated by the dimer-monomer relationship of the two.
+The cysteine monomer was proposed as the actual unit by Embden in 1901.

+The sulfur within the structure of cysteine and cystine has been subject of historical interest.
+In 1902, Osborne partially succeeded in analysing cystine content via lead compounds.
+An improved colorimetric method was developed in 1922 by Folin and Looney.
+An iodometric analysis method was developed by Okuda in 1925.

 Redox

 It is formed from the oxidation of two cysteine molecules, which results in the formation of a disulfide bond.
 In cell biology, cystine residues (found in proteins) only exist in non-reductive (oxidative) organelles, such as the secretory pathway (endoplasmic reticulum, Golgi apparatus, lysosomes, and vesicles) and extracellular spaces (e.g., extracellular matrix).
 Under reductive conditions (in the cytoplasm, nucleus, etc.) cysteine is predominant.
 The disulfide link is readily reduced to give the corresponding thiol cysteine.
 Typical thiols for this reaction are mercaptoethanol and dithiothreitol: